Intercoin/NonFungibleTokenContract/README.md

  <hr>
 <h1> Getting started </h1>
 To deploy a new instance of NFTSafeHooks contract user should call produce() method of Factory contract with desired 'name' and 'symbol' of a new token.
 Since it is done, address of the new instance can be obtained by calling getInstance() method of Factory contract.
-The caller of the Factory contract is the owner of the new token.
+The caller of the Factory contract is the owner of the new contract.
 Owner can call all onlyOwner functions.
 For example, owner can call mintAndDistribute() method and freely mint list of specified IDs to list of specified addresses.
 To create the new series of tokens, function setSeriesInfo() must be called with appropriate parameters ('onSaleUntil' must be > current timestamp).

  <hr>
 <h1> Structs </h1>